epistler999/Project-Ping_Pong_Game/readme.md

-# A Simple Ping Pong Game made using HTML5,CSS and Javascript
+# Ping Pong Game using HTML5,CSS and Javascript